 - Do not take tub baths, douche, or go swimming for the next two weeks.
 Showers and sponge baths are fine.

-are feeling flushed.
-If you don't have a thermometer please pick one up
+feeling flushed.
+If you don't have a thermometer please pick one up at the

-at the nearest pharmacy.
-(If you are taking pain medication, take your
+pharmacy.
+(If you are taking pain medication, take your temperature before, or

-temperature before or 4 hours after taking pain medication to get an
+4 hours after, taking pain medication to get an accurate reading.)

-If your temperature is ever 100.4 degrees or more, call us immediately.
+If your temperature is 100.4 degrees or more, call us immediately.
 Please read the thermometer accurately; if you have a digital thermometer check that it is working properly.
 If your temperature is more than 100 degrees, and you are experiencing abdominal tenderness, chills, etc., check your temperature every hour and drink lots of water/liquids.
 Call us if your fever ever reaches 100.4 degrees and we will order additional antibiotics.
-Have the number of a pharmacy ready when you call.

-be sure you are completely healed and no longer pregnant.
-Keep your
+important to be sure you are completely healed and no longer pregnant.
+Keep

-appointment even if you are bleeding.
-Your follow-up visit here will
+your appointment even if you are bleeding.
+Sensitive home pregnancy tests can

-include a pregnancy test.
-At the follow-up exam you can continue your
+show positive for 2-3 weeks.
+At the follow-up exam you can continue or change

 immediately and we will treat you at no extra charge.